 You want your posting schedule to remain relatively consistent.
 You can fiddle with the knobs once you're up and running and it won't bother too many people, but if you make broad, sweeping changes to the entire fundamental structure of your blog in mid-stream, you're going to lose some readers.
 People like the comfort of their routines.
 A blog that suddenly goes from a monthly post to daily posting will be seen as suddenly becoming overwhelming (even by people who gladly read daily blogs).
 A blog that does the reverse will be seen as having been abandoned (even by people who gladly read monthly blogs).

 |I logged back in after a month and found thirty back entries.|

 Forget it.
-No one needs ethnic cookies THAT badly.
+No one needs cookies THAT badly.

 One last thing to keep in mind here is that this will relate directly to how quickly your blog will grow.
-I know bloggers who have been at it for two (and in one case almost three) times longer than me, many of whom are terribly jealous of my numbers–which are still quite modest.
+I know bloggers who have been at it for two (and in one case almost three) TIMES longer than me, many of whom are terribly jealous of my numbers–which are still quite modest.
 Every time they wonder what my secret is, I find out that they're writing one post a week or a couple of times a month.
-I write a post every day, including weekends, and even do some funky jazz hands posts when I'm on vacation.
-I'm like a sweatshop worker in a southeast Asian country--that's the only reason I have the (modest) numbers I do.
+I write a post every day, including weekends, and even do some funky jazz hands posts when I'm on vacation or dreadfully busy with other jobs.
+That's the only reason I have the (modest) numbers I do.
 The more you write, the faster you will grow.